OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/quality-control/quality-control.md

 automatically create and run a test suite comprised of test cases.
 However, there are special conditions that will cause the normal testing procedures to fail, in particular:

+* tests depend on a specific software version
 * tests depend on a database that is not available
-* tests depend on a database version that is not available (data in the “default” database have changed)
+* tests depend on a database version that is not available (data in the default or most recent database have changed)
 * tests can only be run on a certain operating system
 * tests depend on a specific environment configuration that is not easily reproduced for all users

-Any of these conditions can cause a test case to fail, leading to inappropriate errors and wasted time tracking down problems that do not exist.
+Any of these conditions can cause a test case to fail, leading to inappropriate errors and wasted time tracking down problems that do not exist or need to be solved.
-To address this issue, TSTool recognizes special comments that can be included in test case command files.
+To address this issue, TSTool recognizes special comment annotations that can be included in test case command files.
+See the [`#` Comment command](../command-ref/Comment/Comment.md) documentation for detials.
-The following table lists tags that can be placed in [`#`](../command-ref/Comment/Comment.md) comments in command files to provide information for to the [`CreateRegressionTestCommandFile`](../command-ref/CreateRegressionTestCommandFile/CreateRegressionTestCommandFile.md) command and command processor.
+For example, the `#@expectedStatus` annotation provides information for to the [`CreateRegressionTestCommandFile`](../command-ref/CreateRegressionTestCommandFile/CreateRegressionTestCommandFile.md) command and command processor.
 The syntax of the special comments is illustrated by the following example: